nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 08 - The Ruin.md

 - **Key Event:** Angelica examines the hull and realizes the titanium alloy frame is still structurally sound.
 - **Key Event:** She tells Torin that the wreck is not magic, but raw material for their future.
-  - _Character Defining Moment:_ **Angelica Vance** — Her ambition returns as she plans to "resurrect" the giant's bones.
+  - _Character Defining Moment:_ **Angelica Ward** — Her ambition returns as she plans to "resurrect" the giant's bones.
-  - _Key Dialog:_ **Angelica Vance:** "We aren't the first to try and leave Earth.
+  - _Key Dialog:_ **Angelica Ward:** "We aren't the first to try and leave Earth.
 We are just the latest failures.
 But this... this is raw material.
 We don't have to start from scratch, Torin.
 We have the bones.
 We have the skeleton of a giant.
 We just need to put meat on them.
 We can resurrect this."

 ---